philsturgeon/tech-talks/content/a-no-nonsense-graphql-grpc-rest-comparison/source.md

 ---

-Comparisons get tricky, as gRPC and GraphQL are _implementations_, and REST is an architectural concept
+As gRPC and GraphQL are _implementations_, and REST is a paradigm, comparisons get skewed

 ---

+Comparing gRPC, GraphQL, and REST is like comparing McDonalds, a steak house, and an advanced cooking class.

+---

-Think of REST like the concept of a "personal bike"
+A better way to think of REST, is the concept of a "personal bike"

 ---